Industry collaboration

 We participate in AIM-Progress, a forum for leading consumer goods manufacturers and suppliers that drives collaboration to positively impact people’s lives and ensure respect for human rights by improving responsible sourcing practices, building supply chain capabilities, sharing ethical sourcing audits and collaborating on human rights.

 Through our Burt’s Bees Global Supply Chain Investment Program, we actively partner with our ingredient suppliers for Burt’s Bees products in collaborative partnerships that help safeguard access to clean water, support women’s and children’s empowerment and promote health, safety, and biodiversity.
-As of 2020, we’ve partnered with nine ingredient sourcing communities impacting more than 18,000 people in 10 projects.
-We aim to double our projects and grow our impact as we look toward 2025.
+As of 2023, we’ve partnered with 18 ingredient sourcing communities in 13 countries around the world impacting 30,000+ people.

 We are committed to ending animal testing in our industry.
-As a board member of the Center for Alternatives to Animal Testing (CAAT) at The Johns Hopkins School of Public Health, we collaborate with a community of scientists in industry, government, and academia to further the development of alternative product testing methods to reduce or wholly eliminate the usage of animals in the process of product safety testing.
+As a board member of the Center for Alternatives to Animal Testing at The Johns Hopkins School of Public Health, we collaborate with a community of scientists in industry, government and academia to further the development of alternative product testing methods to reduce or wholly eliminate the usage of animals in the process of product safety testing.
+The Burt’s Bees brand has been Leaping Bunny certified since 2008.

-We work closely with the Earthworm Foundation (EF), a non-profit organization driven to positively impact the relationship between people and nature.
+We work closely with the Earthworm Foundation, or EF, a non-profit organization driven to positively impact the relationship between people and nature.
 Our work with EF is primarily focused on traceability, enhancing our suppliers’ commitments and on-the-ground transformation activities within palm oil value chains.

 In an effort to advance collaboration in natural ingredient supply chains, we are founding members of the Global Shea Alliance and Responsible Mica Initiative.
 We partner with the Global Shea Alliance to design, develop, and deliver strategies that drive a competitive and sustainable shea industry worldwide and to improve the livelihoods of rural African women and their communities.
 In collaboration with the Responsible Mica Initiative, we are committed to establishing a fair, responsible and sustainable mica supply chain in the states of Jharkhand and Bihar in India that will eliminate unacceptable working conditions and eradicate child labor.

-As a member of the Roundtable on Sustainable Palm Oil (RSPO), we are dedicated to the principles and criteria focused on eliminating the negative impact of palm oil cultivation on the environment and communities in palm oil-producing regions.
+As a member of the Roundtable on Sustainable Palm Oil, or RSPO, we are dedicated to the principles and criteria focused on eliminating the negative impact of palm oil cultivation on the environment and communities in palm oil-producing regions.

-As a member of Sedex, we use Sedex Member Ethical Trade (SMETA) Audits and self-assessment questionnaires for collecting and analyzing information on ethical and responsible business practices in the supply chain.
+As a member of Sedex, we use Sedex Member Ethical Trade, or SMETA, audits and self-assessment questionnaires for collecting and analyzing information on ethical and responsible business practices in the supply chain.
 Through our mutual recognition approach, our selected business partners complete one self-assessment and/or audit that may be shared with multiple customers.
 By doing this, manufacturers and suppliers can focus their efforts on improving responsible sourcing practices rather than preparing for duplicative audits.